Here’s what kept law student Andrew Rosales motivated enough to not only lose weight but build muscle, too

 To lose weight, I do circuit whole body workout in the gym then 30 to 45 minutes of high intensity interval training with one minute rest then a run.
 Then, I would play basketball.
 At night, I would go swimming.
 I lost a lot of weight due to the intense workout regimen.
 But now I’ve shifted to strength building.

-What other tips can you give to people?
+What other tips can you share with people?

 Get help.
 Research.
 Don’t try to do it by yourself.
 Knowledge is key.
 But in the end, nothing beats discipline.